 By assuring building energy efficiency, we are contributing to our goal of reducing greenhouse gas emissions by 33% from 2007 by 2020.
 This is part of Bowen’s Climate Action Program.

 By using the provincial standard, Bowen Island is joining 44 other municipalities (and growing) across the province in working towards a single, performance-based standard.
-By starting with Step 1, we are aiming for an easy roll-out of the program.
-Increasing to Step 3 will ensure that our buildings will perform more efficiently than the base requirements and help our builders be ready for future more restrictive energy codes.
+Increasing to Step 4 will ensure that our buildings will perform more efficiently than the base requirements and help our builders be ready for future more restrictive energy codes.
 This approach should make it easy for everyone to make a difference.